mike2505/Spotipy/README.md

 # API

-At first you need to get API for sptify from [RapidAPI](https://rapidapi.com/DataFanatic/api/spotify-scraper/) Paste it in search.py and track.py
+At first you need to get API for spotify from [RapidAPI](https://rapidapi.com/DataFanatic/api/spotify-scraper/) Paste it in search.py and track.py
 ![API](_img/2022-07-10_17-40_1.png)
 ![API](_img/2022-07-10_17-40.png)